top of page

 There we 500 Sniper rifles ordered from Steyr-Daimler-Puch, these had the Belguim Military Hensold Wetzlar Sniper scope fitted.

-At this time the Cold War was still at its hight, they were deployed within NATO as were the standard STG58 Service rifles.
+At this time the Cold War was still at its hight, they were deployed within NATO as were the standard STG58 Service rifles or as Squad sniper rifles.

 This is a very nice rifle to shoot on the range as the action is very smooth and the Military Hensold Wetzlar Sniper scope just makes life so easier to hit the target when on the range.

-Austrian STG 58 FAL SLR 7.62 Sniper Rifle's are very collectible as they are very few about in the UK.
+The Austrian STG 58 FAL SLR 7.62 Sniper Rifle's are very collectible as very few were ever imported in the UK, after the 2004 US ban on exporting any FN part Kits this only make this rifle even rarer in the UK.

 £4,250.00